As a long-time California resident, disaster preparedness was ingrained in me at a young age.

-- Sign up to receive mobile weather alerts with the NOAA Weather App.
+- Sign up to receive mobile weather alerts from the National Weather Service with the NOAA Weather App.
 This is a super convenient way to learn of developing storms and other weather-related disasters that may be threatening your area.

 - The California Office of Emergency Services offers resources to support people like you in all the phases of natural disasters.
 Find their website here.

 I hope you’ve learned something about the natural hazards that can threaten the beautiful state of California.
 In the Golden State, it’s not a matter of IF something will occur, but rather WHEN.

 Please don’t get your emergency supplies ready at the last minute.
 Preparing in advance puts you in a much better place to survive any future disaster.
 Wishing you my sincere best when that day comes.

 We created an in-depth resource with guides, templates, and checklists that will allow you to customize your emergency plan according to your specific needs.
 Click here to get started!